Data Readout¶

 -

-int xtdc4_acknowledge(xtdc4_device *device, crono_packet *packet)¶
+int xtdc4_acknowledge(xtdc4_device *device, volatile crono_packet *packet)¶

 Acknowledge all packets up to

-.Only acknowledged data can be overwritten by the DMA controller.
+packet.Only acknowledged data can be overwritten by the DMA controller.

 Explicitly calling

-, avoiding unnecessary copying of data.Attention
+xtdc4_acknowledgeallows keeping data over multiple calls ofxtdc4_read(), avoiding unnecessary copying of data.Attention

 After acknowledging a packet, it becomes immediately invalid.
 It is immediately unsafe to attempt accessing its content.